RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark: : Vision and Software

-\paragraph{Hydra} Hydra \citep{Yadan2019Hydra} is a powerful open-source framework for managing complex configurations in machine learning models and other software in the form of \texttt{yaml} files.
+\paragraph{Hydra} Hydra \citep{Yadan2019Hydra} is a powerful open-source framework for managing complex configurations in machine-learning models and other software.
 Hydra facilitates creating hierarchical configurations, making it easy to manage even very large and intricate configurations.
 Moreover, it integrates with command-line interfaces, allowing the execution of different configurations directly from the command line, thereby enhancing reproducibility.
-We found Hydra to be effective when dealing with multiple experiments, since configurations are saved both locally as \texttt{yaml} files as well as uploaded on Wandb \footnote{\href{https://wandb.ai/}{https://wandb.ai/}}.
+We found Hydra to be effective when dealing with multiple experiments since configurations are saved both locally, as \texttt{yaml} files, and can be uploaded to monitoring software as Wandb \footnote{\url{https://wandb.ai/}} (or to any of the monitoring software supported by PyTorch Lightning).